Why do domain prices float?

 The concept of intangible valuables

-On a more conceptual level, the potential for variability of in the price of domains is also woven into their construction.
+On a more conceptual level, the potential for variability in the price of domains is also woven into their construction.
 Domains are singular, intangible items: The original NFTs.
 And the base layer of the internet.
 Their form existing to the extent that that form has been attributed content (e.g. it is actively registered as property or currently hosts a site).

-Adding to this abstract nature of domains is also the fact that they are items which have been crafted from the most intangible (and powerful) assets we have as humans — words!
+Adding to this abstract nature of domains is the fact that they are items which have been crafted from the most intangible (and powerful) assets we have as humans — words!

 So it is that, old school as it may be, this class of digital assets gets traded by different means.